ftramer/Excessive-Invariance/linf/README.md

 As the generation procedure is costly, this folder contains saved numpy arrays for pre-generated examples (`adv_examples.npy`).
 The corresponding clean examples are saved in `X_test_100.npy`.

-The file `manual_linf_25.npy` contains manually created adversarial examples for the first 25 test examples we used.
-The notebook shows how to load and plot these.